 Note: I often don't measure my spices, but am guessing that I used about 1/2 teaspoon each.
 Adjust according to taste.

-simmer until chicken is cooked.
+Place chicken thigh, carrot, and onion in a sauce pan.
+Add enough water to cover.
+Bring to a boil and then simmer until chicken is cooked.
 Place chicken and vegetables on a plate.
 Pour broth into a measuring cup and add water to make 2 cups.
 Return liquid to sauce pan and add 1 cup chicken broth.
 Bring to a boil.
 When broth is boiling, whisk in the white bean flour.
 Reduce heat and simmer for 2 minutes, stirring with the whisk.
 Pour broth into a blender and blend for 1 minute.
 Cut chicken into cubes and add it, the vegetables, and the seasonings to the broth in the blender.
 Puree.
 Return soup to sauce pan and keep on low heat until ready to serve.
 Spoon soup into bowls and add rice.

 I my last round of baking I used the following combination: